Resources

 It aims to attract outstanding citizen scholars from various academic disciplines who are interested in leadership and management excellence in public policies and programs.
 The program serves as the government’s pipeline for moving advanced degree students into government and leadership positions.

 Every year, the program attracts more than 300 applicants.
 Participants can gain hands-on experience and classroom training throughout the paid graduate fellowship.
 Recipients have ample opportunities to join seminars and conferences.
-It is also part of the program for fellows to participate in 4 to 6 months’ worth of developmental assignments in another CDC program or at another external federal government agency.

 The fellowship positions are at various CDC facilities, including the headquarters in Atlanta, Georgia.